boyter/scc/README.md

 #### Sourcegraph <https://github.com/SINTEF/sourcegraph.git>

-Sourcegraph has gone dark since I last ran these benchmarks hence using a clone taken before this occured.
+Sourcegraph has gone dark since I last ran these benchmarks hence using a clone taken before this occurred.
 The reason for this is to track what appears to be a performance regression in tokei.

 ```shell